-None of Immunic's product candidates have advanced into a pivotal clinical trial for Immunic's proposed indications.
+The first of Immunic's product candidates, IMU-838, is being advanced into a Phase 3 program for RRMS, and pivotal trials are expected to start later in 2021.
 Immunic is not permitted to market or promote any of its product candidates before it receives regulatory approval from the FDA or comparable foreign regulatory authorities, and Immunic may never receive such regulatory approval for any of its product candidates.
 Immunic cannot be certain that any of its product candidates will be successful in clinical trials or receive regulatory approval.
 Further, its product candidates may not receive regulatory approval even if they are successful in clinical trials.
 If Immunic does not receive regulatory approvals for its product candidates, Immunic may not be able to continue its operations.

-Immunic may use its financial and human resources to pursue a particular research program or product candidate and fail to capitalize on programs or product candidates that may be more profitable or for which there is a greater likelihood of success.
+Immunic may use its financial and operational resources to pursue a particular research program or product candidate and fail to capitalize on programs or product candidates that may be more profitable or for which there is a greater likelihood of success.

-Because Immunic has limited financial and human resources, it may forego or delay pursuit of opportunities with some programs or product candidates or for indications that later prove to have greater commercial potential.
+Because Immunic has limited financial and operational resources, it may forego or delay pursuit of opportunities in some programs, product candidates or indications that later prove to have greater commercial potential.
 Immunic's resource allocation decisions may cause it to fail to capitalize on viable commercial products or more profitable market opportunities.
 Immunic's spending on current and future research and development programs and future product candidates for specific indications may not yield any commercially viable products.
 Immunic may also enter into additional strategic collaboration agreements to develop and commercialize some of its programs and potential product candidates in indications with potentially large commercial markets.
-If Immunic does not accurately evaluate the commercial potential or target market for a particular product candidate, it may relinquish valuable rights to that product candidate through strategic collaborations, licensing or other royalty arrangements in cases in which it would have been more advantageous for Immunic to retain sole development and commercialization rights to such product candidate, or Immunic may allocate internal resources to a product candidate in a therapeutic area in which it would have been more advantageous to enter into a partnering arrangement.
+If Immunic does not accurately evaluate the commercial potential or target market for a particular product candidate, it may (i) relinquish valuable rights to that product candidate through strategic collaborations, licensing or other royalty arrangements when it would have been more advantageous to retain sole development and commercialization rights to such product candidate, or (ii) allocate internal resources to a product candidate in a therapeutic area in which it would have been more advantageous to enter into a collaborative arrangement.